My 5 years with a right anterior clinoid meningioma

 I suffered, I had nausea, I was nightmares and I was sleeping very badly.
 I was without strength and exhausted.
 Fortunately my companion assured.
 My 2 dogs looked at me and did not understand.
 They are used to going out with me almost every day.

-I realized when I had lost the smell .
-It was not in possible risks.
-I sent a message to the doctor to report to him but no return.
-This is a big problem: once leaving the hospital, it is impossible to reach a doctor.
-General practitioners are generally helpless in the face of this kind of situation.
+I realized upon returning home that I had lost my sense of smell.
+This wasn't among the possible risks.
+I sent a message to the doctor to let him know, but received no reply.
+It's a major problem: once discharged from the hospital, it's impossible to reach a doctor.
+General practitioners are usually at a loss when faced with this kind of situation.

 The vision of my right eye also had variations after the operation and a blurred vision at the end of the day.
 These inconveniences have since disappeared.
 A control is planned in ophthalmology on March 14.